Blockade of the Tetuan River: Operations

 Upon arrival, Álvaro de Bazán towed six galleys with six large barges to begin with the reconnaissance operations.
 However, they were attacked by soldiers from Tetouan commanded by the governor of the city to hinder the operations, firing on the brigs and skiffs conducting them.
 Alonso de Bazán was forced to disembark with 400 arquebusiers to contain them by skirmishing.
 Esteban de Guillisastegui filled the barges with large stones and hydraulic mortar, making it difficult to overcome the current and bring them to the spot where they were sank in a line.
 The galleys and brigs unloaded the loose stones they had been carrying onto them which formed a seawall on which "one could cross from one side of the river to the other without getting one's knees wet."
 4,000 Saadian and Ottoman arquebusiers, 1,000 horsemen and 2 Ottoman galleons arrived and attacked the sailors in the skiffs and the soldiers on land while they were re-embarking and, after half an hour of battle, the Spaniards and Portuguese managed to repel the Saadians and Ottomans, consolidating the blockade of the river.
 This battle caused more than 100 dead and wounded among the Saadians and Ottomans and 4 dead and 30 wounded between the Spanish and Portuguese troops.

 Aftermath

 Following the campaign, Spain secured control of the river during the winter.
 Two days later, on 10 March 1565, Álvaro de Bazán arrived in Ceuta, where he sent a letter to Philip II of Spain informing him of the events of the campaign.
 He ordered the wounded to be treated, ship parts repaired, and a search for Ottoman galleys leaving Algiers to be prepared.
-Afterwards they went to Tangier to disembark the Portuguese troops that helped in the operation and, finally, the fleet arrived in Cadiz.
+Afterwards they went to Tangier to disembark the Portuguese troops that helped in the operation and, finally, the fleet arrived in Cádiz.